imatic/data-bundle/Resources/doc/Operations/Commands.rst

 - Has 1 method ``handle``, which accepts `command <command_h_>`_, processes it and returns a result.
 - Needs to be registered in container in order to be called by `command executor <CommandExecutor_>`_

-  - service needs to be tagged with tag ``imatic_data.handler`` which contains an optional ``alias`` attribute
+  - service needs to be tagged with tag ``imatic_data.handler`` (done automatically when autoconfiguration is  enabled)
-  - handler is then available under its service id and alias if provided.
+  - handler is then available under its service id.

 - In case handler needs a `command executor <command_executor_h_>`_ to be able to execute other commands, it can implement ``Imatic\Bundle\DataBundle\Data\Command\CommandExecutorAwareInterface`` to avoid circular reference